-We have reviewed the accompanying condensed consolidated interim statement of financial position of Industrial Milk Company S.A. and its subsidiaries as at June 30, 2015 and the related condensed consolidated interim statements of comprehensive income, changes in equity and cash flows for the six months then ended.
-The Board of Directors is responsible for the preparation and presentation of this interim financial information in accordance with International Accounting Standard 34, Interim Financial Reporting, as adopted by the European Union.
+We have reviewed the accompanying condensed consolidated statement of financial position of Industrial Milk Company S.A. and its subsidiaries as at June 30, 2016 and the related condensed consolidated statements of comprehensive income, changes in equity and cash flows for the six months then ended (collectively, the "interim financial statements").
+The Board of Directors is responsible for the preparation and presentation of these interim financial statements in accordance with International Accounting Standard 34, Interim Financial Reporting, as adopted by the European Union.
 Our responsibility is to express a conclusion on this interim financial information based on our review.